-- understand and speak German at an intermediary level - effectively communicate in German to other students in the classroom situation - have a basic understanding of grammatical structures and sentence patterns - read and comprehend German non-literary as well as literary texts of an intermediary level - write general texts as well as an essay on a literary work - compare various aspects of the South African context with situations in German speaking countries - use IT skills to perform tasks and reflect on their learning individually or in groups within an accepted ethical framework.
+- understand and speak German at an intermediary level - effectively communicate in German to other students in the classroom situation - have a basic understanding of grammatical structures and sentence patterns

+- read and comprehend German non-literary as well as literary texts of an intermediary level - write general texts as well as an essay on a literary work - compare various aspects of the South African context with situations in German speaking countries - use IT skills to perform tasks and reflect on their learning individually or in groups within an accepted ethical framework.

-- participate in conversations about everyday topics by means of class activities, group work and an oral test - apply their knowledge of grammar and syntax in class exercises, tests and an examination - read and understand non-literary as well as literary texts of an intermediary level - analyze the meaning of a text - engage in a discussion about the text by means of class activities, group work and assignments - write texts at an intermediary level, e.g. postcards and informal letters as well as essays on literary themes by means of class activities, group work, individual work and assignments - approach situations of communication with adequate intercultural awareness
+- participate in conversations about everyday topics by means of class activities, group work and an oral test - apply their knowledge of grammar and syntax in class exercises, tests and an examination - read and understand non-literary as well as literary texts of an intermediary level - analyse the meaning of a text - engage in a discussion about the text by means of class activities, group work and assignments - write texts at an intermediary level, e.g. postcards and informal letters as well as essays on literary themes by means of class activities, group work, individual work and assignments - approach situations of communication with adequate intercultural awareness.

-• approach situations of communication with adequate intercultural awareness.
-Module code: GERM221 Semester 2 HEQF level: 6 Title: German Intermediate 2 Module outcomes: After completion of this module students should:
+Title: German Intermediate 2

+After completion of this module students should: